BBugarcic/first_rails_app/README.md

 #### Notifications and ActionCable
 Since Rails 5 is released with brand new framework for handling WebSockets in Rails, posting comments and notifications are handled with ActionCable.
 Only signed in users get stream updates, and actual comments are displayed to all users who are streaming from a product channel.
 Only the comments on the specific product get streamed and not all of them!

-Only signed in users get stream updates
-Authenticate ActionCable connections and make sure only signed in users get to stream updates.
-Display the actual comments to all users who are streaming from a product channel.
-Make sure only the comments on the specific product get streamed and not all of them!
 Active job - framework for declaring jobs and making them run on a variety of queuing backends - is used for broadcasting comment in order to improve app's performance.

 Streaming and Broadcasting is running on Heroku using Postgresql as Pub/Sub adapter.